vitejs/vite/CONTRIBUTING.md

 ## Repo Setup

-The Vite repo is a monorepo using Yarn workspaces.
-The package manager used to install and link dependencies must be [Yarn v1](https://classic.yarnpkg.com/).
+The Vite repo is a monorepo using pnpm workspaces.
+The package manager used to install and link dependencies must be [pnpm](https://pnpm.io/).

 To development and test the core `vite` package:

-1. Go to `packages/vite` and run `yarn dev`.
+1. Go to `packages/vite` and run `pnpm run dev`.
 This starts `rollup` in watch mode.

-2. Run `yarn link` in `packages/vite`.
+2. Run `pnpm link` in `packages/vite`.
 This links `vite` globally so that you can:

-   - Run `yarn link vite` in another Vite project to use the locally built Vite;
+   - Run `pnpm link vite` in another Vite project to use the locally built Vite;
    - Use the `vite` binary anywhere.

 ## Running Tests